Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 Anxia nec mater discordit moesta puellae (not included at all in this manuscript, scribe gaps lines 379 and 380 and goes straight to talia...)

 Notes:
 There is no punctuation, and there are a lot of abbreviations.
 This manuscript seems to come from a different source than G because it is the most different from the rest of the manuscripts (and the other two probably came from G).
+379 is not in O either.
+This supports the idea that O is from a different manuscript family than the other manuscripts we looked at because they have 379

 ### Manuscript Paris 14137 (G) folio 26v (1375)
 Accipiat coniurx (ab. coniūx - coniunx) foelici (felici) foedere (federe) divam.